Children's health (35)

 You can take many steps to help your child prepare for kindergarten.
 For example:

 - Encourage the development of basic skills.
-Work with your child to help him or her recognize letters, numbers and colors.
-Teach your child to say his or her name, address and telephone number.
+Work with your child to help him or her recognize letters, numbers, colors and shapes.

-- Read, sing and play games with your child.
-Start reading to your child when he or she is an infant.
-Singing and playing rhyming games with your child also can encourage language development.
+- Read, rhyme and play games with your child.
+Make reading a daily family activity.
+Rhyming and playing with your child also are important for his or her development.

 - Expose your child to learning experiences.
 Look for opportunities to broaden your child's horizons, such as preschool.
 Take your child to the museum or enroll him or her in community art or science programs.